Kryha/scaffold-eth-2-noir/README.md

 - If we instead wanted to make an age restricted contract, but checking "older than", what would we need to change?
 - How would you change the contract so that it's possible for the balloon store to have multiple trusted third parties?
 - Try to create the proof manually using `nargo prove` and use that proof to call the contract.
 Does it work?
-- What happens if Alice, instead of redeeming her balloon, shares her privateKey with Charlie who is 14 y/o, is there something stopping him from getting a free balloon?
+- What happens if Alice, instead of getting her balloon token, shares her privateKey with Charlie who is 14 y/o, is there something stopping him from getting a free balloon?
 What could we change or add to this implementation to prevent that from happening?